How it Works

 Egg Share: $120 (per dozen for 24 weeks) or $240 for 2 dozen/week

 *Please note that the costs are paid directly to the farmer.
-The CSA collects a $10 site fee per person at the first orientation meeting to cover CSA site costs.
+The CSA collects a $10 site fee per person at start of the season to cover CSA site costs.

 Some additional membership information: